poupounetjoyeux/pibooth-mqtt-counter/README.md

 # The MQTT client_id for the photobooth.
 Default is PiBooth
 client_id = PiBooth

-# The MQTT topic on which you want to publish counter updates.
-Default is PiBooth/counter
+# The MQTT topic on which you want to publish/subscribe.
+Default is PiBooth meaning counters will be published over PiBooth/counters and reset events will be subscribed to PiBooth/reset
+# Reset payload must contains 'true' (case insensitive)
-topic = PiBooth/counter
+topic = PiBooth
 ```

 ### Thanks